Once you are completely sure about founding a startup (and not a small company) it’s time to assess the current strength of your startup idea.

 Besides investigating how “big” the problem you’re addressing is, you must validate how “innovative” your solution is too.

 Okay, your instincts tell you it is the Holy Grail, but you know where it will be really validated: in the market, in the real world—as you did with the problem.

-- Your solution is effective in solving the problem: how well does it solve the problem?
-How much time, effort and money does it save for customers?
-How easy is it to be consumed?
+- Effective in solving the problem: Does it completely solve the problem?
+How much time, effort and money does it save for the customers?
+Is it easy to be consumed?
 How fast is it to be delivered?
 Does it aim to kill the causes of the problem or to smooth its consequences?
 Is it considered a must-have or a nice-to-have from your customers’ perspectives?

-- Your solution is much better than the existing alternatives: Is the comparative advantage of your solution much better than other alternatives found by customers in the market?
+- Much better than existing alternatives: Does it provide a much higher value when compared to existing alternatives?
 Is your solution value much higher than the value customers get from their own adaptations?
 Is it much better than doing nothing at all about the problem?

-- Your solution uses one or more exponential technologies: Does your solution consider using emerging technologies to disrupt or revolutionize customers’ lives?
+- Uses one or more exponential technologies: Does your solution consider using emerging technologies to disrupt or revolutionize customers’ lives?

 Here, exponential technologies play a big role to help you on achieving exponentiality.
 Maybe, you’re not considering them in your solution, but you should.
 They have the potential to disrupt any business in the world.
 If you decide not considering them, be sure someone else will—in the near future.

 THE SUCCESSFUL BUSINESS